Monday, September 8, 2014

 Here are some photos of the amazing things he bakes.

-In addition, Zach created a group called English & Muffins, where expats and Argentinians gather at a hostel to play fun and lively games.
+In addition, Zach created a group called English & Muffins, where expats and Argentines gather at a hostel to play fun games.
 It’s a great way for non-native English speakers to practice their language skills while enjoying delicious muffins and cakes.

 I also celebrated my 37th birthday in July with Zach and two new friends who surprised me with a party.
 Usually, I’m the one organizing surprise parties for others, so it was rare—and wonderful—to be the center of attention.
 They decorated the house with themes from some of my favorite shows like Supernatural and Star Trek, along with zombies and Superman.
 Suffice it to say, it was an awesome celebration.

 My friends back home have experienced moments I wish I could have been there for.
 One friend lost her son in a terrible accident.
 Another recently remarried and is expecting her first child.
-I used to tease her about when I’d become an uncle—now I won’t be there for those milestones.
+I used to tease her that I wanted her to make me an uncle.
+Now I won’t be there for that or any other milestone in her life.
 Sometimes, I wonder if the choice Zach and I made to leave New York was the right one.
 Would we have stayed together if we hadn’t moved?